Research

 Job Market Paper

-Incentives, Distributions, and the Accuracy of Subjective Health Risks
+Incentives, Distributions, and the Accuracy of Subjective Health Risks (R&R, Experimental Economics)

 Beliefs about personal health risks shape health decisions, and researchers have long studied these beliefs through surveys.
 However, none have tested whether monetary incentives increase thoughtful or truthful responses.
 This paper tests whether such incentives improve the accuracy of elicited beliefs about personal health risks.
 I also evaluate the role of confidence in health expectations by comparing two response modes - point estimates, and complete belief distributions - in a 2×2 treatment design.
 In an online sample of U.S. adults, I elicit subjects’ beliefs about their risk of common chronic health conditions, which I compare to highly personalized statistical estimates.
 Monetary incentives reduce error size by 4.8 percentage points when subjects report complete belief distributions, but have no effect on point estimates.
 Importantly, beliefs more strongly predict preventive health behaviors when they exhibit high confidence, suggesting that eliciting both risk perceptions and confidence may improve our understanding of health decisions.